-- "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion"; - "Tool to calculate project emissions from electricity consumption"; - "Combined tool to identify the baseline scenario and demonstrate additionality".
+- "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion"; - "Tool to calculate baseline, project and/or leakage emissions from electricity consumption"; - "Combined tool to identify the baseline scenario and demonstrate additionality".

-For more information regarding the proposed new methodologies and the tools as well as their consideration by the Executive Board please refer to http://cdm.unfccc.int/goto/MPappmeth.
+For more information regarding the proposed new methodologies and the tools as well as their consideration by the Executive Board please refer to < http://cdm.unfccc.int/goto/MPappmeth>.